-A few months later, a friend of ours who was also working as a locum in the same field said “why don’t you set up your own limited company?
+A friend of ours recommended he set up his own limited company?
 You’ll pay even less tax and you can even offset many of your business expenses.”
 We were driving around in an old car and found out that we even could qualify for a business car lease with companies like Blue Chilli Cars.
 With a business car lease, you can get a brand new vehicle for a fixed monthly price and even offset 50% of the VAT!

 Taking the “Plunge”

 Frankly, we had thought of that option initially but fear got the better of us.
 We just didn’t want to make any mistakes and the idea seemed pretty complex.
 Limited companies are for people who have employees and are stable businesses, right?

 So we started looking into it.
 We were pleasantly surprised.
 For starters, we learned that you can actually set up your own limited company with yourself as the sole director.
 You can even do this if you are the only person working for the company.
 Basically, this is what most of us refer to as a “sole trader”.